hummat/hummat.github.io/_posts/2020-05-13-topic-list.md

 * Uncertainty estimation for robust robotic perception

-## 2. Field: Combining model and data driven methods
+## 2. Combining model and data driven methods

 I’ve studied robotics for my Masters’ degree and consequently now work with robots.
 A robot is a very complex system, combining mechanical, electrical and software engineering.
 A lot of this is well studied and deterministic, following established physical rules.
 For example, knowing all the parameters of a robotic arm like joint friction, motor torque and the initial position, one can easily compute the motion of the arm when applying voltage to the motors, or reversely, the voltage required to perform a desired motion.